FaceShield: Defending Facial Image against Deepfake Threats: Introduction

-For DM-based deepfake attacks, we leverage the structural properties in which the conditioning image is embedded and integrated into the denoising UNet through attention mechanisms.
-By utilizing the IP-Adapter~\cite{ye2023ip}, commonly employed for inpainting, we extract effective adversarial noise from the embedding of the conditioning image.
-This perturbation effectively disrupts the propagation of the conditioning process, ensuring that the final output does not replicate the features of the protected image.
 To enhance the generalizability of our approach, we target two commonly used facial feature extractors.
 First, we attack the MTCNN model~\cite{zhang2016joint}, which uses a cascade pyramid architecture to achieve superior performance and robust detection capabilities.
 Due to this, it is widely adopted not only in deepfake generation but also across various applications.
 We leverage the fact that the model scales images to different sizes during face detection.
 Our perturbation is designed to ensure robustness across various scaling factors and interpolation modes (e.g., $\mathtt{BILINEAR}$, $\mathtt{AREA}$), leading to superior performance compared to existing methods~\cite{kaziakhmedov2019real, zhang2022multi}.
 Additionally, we target ArcFace~\cite{deng2019arcface}, a widely adopted pre-trained model for facial feature extraction in deepfake applications.
 By incorporating both methods into our work, we ensure that our approach disrupts a range of deepfakes commonly used for facial landmark detection and feature extraction, thereby improving the overall robustness of our method against various deepfake systems.

-In the noise updating process, we refine the perturbation using two novel techniques: \textit{Noise Blur}, which measures intensity differences between adjacent pixels to achieve imperceptible refinement, and \textit{Low-pass filtering}, which retains only the low-frequency components, enhancing robustness against JPEG compression.
+In the noise updating process, we refine the perturbation using two techniques: \textit{Noise Blur}, which measures differences between adjacent pixels for imperceptible refinement, and \textit{Low-pass filtering}, retaining low-frequency components, enhancing robustness against JPEG compression.

 To summarize, our main contributions are as follows: \begin{itemize} \item We introduce a novel attack on deepfakes based on diffusion models.
 To the best of our knowledge, our proposed method is the first attempt to protect images used as conditions while demonstrating robust performance across various deepfake models by targeting common facial feature extractors. \item We propose a novel noise update mechanism that integrates Gaussian blur technique with the projected gradient descent method, significantly enhancing imperceptibility.
 Additionally, we implement low-pass filtering to reduce perturbation loss rates during JPEG compression compared to existing methods. \item We demonstrate that our deepfake attack method is robust across various deepfake models, outperforming previous diffusion attacks by achieving higher distortion with significantly less noise. \end{itemize}